jsom1/jsom1.github.io/_walkthroughs/Driver.md

 **Techniques:** SCF (Shell Command Files) attacks\\
 **Keywords:** HP MultiFonction Printer, SMB NT LM 0.12 dialect, SCF, NTLV2, MS10-012 (NTLM Weak Nonce), MS08-068 (SMB Relay Code Execution), Powershell, PrintNightmare, Invoke-Nightmare

 **TL;DR**: The host is running a web sever with an application that requires authentication.
 It appears to be a "MFP Firmware Update Center", and the default credentials admin/admin grant us access to the application, where it is possible to upload files.
 There's also SMB running, and this latter uses a dialect (NT LM 0.12) that is vulnerable to SCF.
 We can then create a SCF and upload it on the server.
 The user browsing to the share will trigger the execution of the SCF, resulting in him/her connecting to the share specified in the SCF.
 The tool *responder* can be used to capture the user's password hash.
-The hash can be cracked wiithin seconds, and we can then use the credentials with *evil-winrm* to get a PowerShell shell on the box.
+The hash can be cracked within seconds, and we can then use the credentials with *evil-winrm* to get a PowerShell shell on the box.
 From there, enumeration reveals that *spoolsv* is listening, which is a service affected by many vulnerabilities known as *PrintNightmare*.
 One of them is exploited by a powershell script called *Invoke-Nightmare*, which allows us to add a user with admin privileges.
 Once this is done, we can use *evil-winrm* once eagain to connect with SYSTEM privileges.

 ## 1. Services enumeration
 {:style="color:DarkRed; font-size: 170%;"}